jesuspv/vic/README.md

 ## Installation

-Installation requires `apt-get` command available to install the system-package dependencies (see list below).
-Otherwise, run the one-liners below without the parameter `+system`.
+Installation requires `apt-get` command is available to install the system-package dependencies (see list below).
+Run one of the next one-liners if

-Run one of these one-liners:
+available:

 ```bash
 # with curl